 Gingivitis is the initial stage of gum disease and acts as a warning sign.
 Gums around the teeth are inflamed.
 Once this travels below the gumline into the bone, the gingiva starts to shrink and recede away from the teeth.
 The surrounding structures are likely to get damaged.

 Periodontitis occurs when gum pockets are deeper than 4mm.
-When the attachment of gums and teeth starts to dissipate, periodontal pockets form.
-There, bacteria set up habitat and multiply, causing significant inflammation.
-These pockets, once formed, are very hard to clean.
-It often has to be done professionally and with use of antibiotics.
+When the attachment between gums and teeth begins to break down, periodontal pockets form.
+There, bacteria set up a habitat and multiply, causing significant inflammation.
+Once formed, these pockets are very hard to clean.
+It often has to be done professionally and with antibiotics.

-Despite the seemingly clear differences in the severity of symptoms, it is difficult for patients to independently judge their stage of gum disease.
-It is best to go to a dental professional who will do an exam and measure the depth of the pockets.
-If you notice disturbing signs, do not delay the visit so as not to allow the disease to develop.
+Despite apparent differences in symptom severity, patients find it difficult to assess their gum disease stage independently.
+It is best to see a dental professional who will perform an exam and measure the depth of the pockets.
+If you notice disturbing signs, do not delay the visit, as this could allow the disease to develop.

 Gum disease symptoms